 You can capitalize on this valuable information by designing marketing campaigns based on which VIP tier customers are in or how close they are to a reward.
 This is particularly easy if you’re building your brand community with Smile (surprise, surprise!).
 With a number of different email integrations, it’s easy to build beautifully branded campaigns designed to get your community engaged.

-Maniology has done a great job of targeting its returning customers to convert their repeat purchases into a subscription plan.
+Hydrant has done a great job of targeting its returning customers to convert their repeat purchases into a subscription plan.
 Hydrant emails past customers exclusive discounts and ways to stay connected to the brand.
-With fun colors and the promise of high value, these messages easily grab their best customers’ attention and get them to come back to the store to shop again.
+With fun colors and the promise of high value, these messages easily grab its best customers’ attention and get them to come back to the store to shop again.

 This type of message is incredibly good at getting customers to return after BFCM.
 By offering even more value after the fact, you can turn your BFCM momentum into the perfect starting point for ongoing engagement from your community’s best, most loyal members.

 Offer bonus points

 That’s what makes bonus points events so successful!
-When you offer community members more points for every action they complete, you not only increase the sense of instant gratification but also validate their decision to join your community in the first place.
-With more points in hand and even more rewards up for grabs, it will be easy for your community members to understand why they should stay engaged longterm and entice new members to join your community.
+When you offer community members more points for every action they complete, you increase the sense of instant gratification and validate their decision to join your community in the first place.
+With more points in hand and even more rewards up for grabs, it will be easy for your community members to understand why they should stay engaged long-term and entice new members to join your community.

 ECS Coffee runs regular bonus points campaigns that allow customers to redeem points for additional discounts and other bonus rewards.
-This 5X the points campaign they ran is a great example of offering additional value to your customers.
-Through a number of email, social, and onsite messages, they created a buzz around their program and the opportunities getting engaged could bring, taking advantage of the scarcity principle to make their program even more valuable.
+This 5X the points campaign it ran is a great example of offering additional value to your customers.
+Through a number of email, social, and onsite messages, it created a buzz around its program and the opportunities getting engaged could bring, taking advantage of the scarcity principle to make its program even more valuable.

 Phase 3: Make your program valuable to share